octagonal/AnthonyMadhvani_Bachelorproef/paper/010_bootstrap.md

            ChangeBrush(brushType)
          }

 A `mediator` will have one or more `components` that need to be informed about changes to any other `component` whenever one `component` sends a message.
 Where the observer pattern will have a *one to many* relation, the mediator pattern will have a *one to one to many* relation.
 Another big difference between the two is that by using the observer pattern, direct communication between objects still exists.
-Using a mediator, they become unlinked.
+Using a mediator, they become unlinked.[@gamma_design_1994]

      Paint extends IComponent
          void ChangeState(PaintColor){